-4386 The City in American History (Cross-listed as AMS 4386)
+4386 The City in American History

 Emergence, expansion, and impact of urban growth in America from colonial times to the present.
 Emphasis given to the mechanics of city building, the social, economic, political, and cultural dimensions of urban development and the changing image of the city in the minds of the American people.